COM6012/ScalableML/Lab 10 - Reproducible and Reusable AI.md

 - You have created a [Docker account](https://app.docker.com/signup).
 - You have cloned the container's [source code](https://github.com/zaRizk7/abide-demo) or other source code you want to use.

-### Task breakdown
+### Potential task breakdown

-Complete the following steps in order.
+If you want to change provided [source code](https://github.com/zaRizk7/abide-demo) for building and publishing your own image, you can complete the following tasks we set for you.
 Use the linked documentation for guidance where needed:

 - Add another cross-validation split to the source code
   - Refer to [model_selection.splitters](https://scikit-learn.org/stable/api/sklearn.model_selection.html#splitters) in scikit-learn.